 There’s a legitimate reason for the resale market to exist.
 Consumers often buy tickets to events months in advance but can find their plans change.
 A well-functioning market would ensure they’re able to on-sell tickets to others who want to buy them.

 However, current practices mean the market isn’t fair and consumers are being misled.
-In our view, these practices also breach the Fair Trading Act.
-We’ve called for the Commerce Commission to take action against Viagogo and any other reseller that’s not playing by the rules.
-The commission is investigating Viagogo.
+In our view, these practices breach the Fair Trading Act and we’ve called for the Commerce Commission to take action against Viagogo and any other reseller that’s not playing by the rules.

 Across the Tasman, the Australian Competition and Consumer Commission has already filed charges against the company, alleging it’s misled consumers by failing to clearly state it’s a ticket reseller, making dubious claims tickets are “selling fast”, and failing to publish accurate price and ticket details.